Fouad Mebazaa: 2011 presidency

-On 19 January 2011, he announced in a speech that the security situation in the country was improving significantly and stabilizing; he also ensured that those responsible for the disturbances were unmasked and arrested.
-He said he wants to ensure that the government respects its commitments in complete disharmony with the past.
-The next day, five members of the government, including Kamel Morjane, Ridha Grira, Ahmed Friaa, Moncer Rouissi and Zouheir M'Dhaffar resigned.
+On 19 January 2011, Mebazza announced in a speech that the security situation in the country was improving significantly and stabilizing; he also ensured that those responsible for the disturbances were unmasked and arrested.
+He said that he wanted to ensure that the government respects its commitments in complete disharmony with the past.
+The next day, five members of the government, including Kamel Morjane, Ridha Grira, Ahmed Friaa, Moncer Rouissi, and Zouheir M'Dhaffar resigned.

 Pending free elections, the Chamber of Advisors adopted on 9 February 2011 a law that allows the acting president to govern by decree-laws, two days after the vote of the Chamber of Deputies.
 On 27 February 2011 Ghannouchi resigned in favour of Beji Caid Essebsi, who formed a new government.

-He announced, on 3 March 2011, the election of a Constituent Assembly to develop a new Constitution to replace that of 1959.
+Mebazza announced, on 3 March 2011, the election of a Constituent Assembly to develop a new Constitution to replace that of 1959.
 He said in this regard during his speech: